bensurman/angular-screenmatch/README.md

 >String containing a comma separated list of values to watch.
 >
 >Callback function to execute.
+>
+>Scope to register the listener on.
+Defaults to $rootScope if omitted.
 >######returns
 >No return value.
 Callback will only execute on successful match.